nimedev/angularts-wp/README.md

 You can use two ways:

 #### The repository is in `production` server
-- The server must have set the environment variable: `NODE_ENV='production'`.
+- Set the environment variable with production values. `NODE_ENV='production'`, ...
 - Run:
 ```sh
 # cd to your project folder